Ckef/groufix-old/README.md

 * `<groufix/math.h>` includes all mathematical functions associated with groufix.
 This includes a handful of constants and linear algebra, namely vectors, matrices and quaternions.

 * `<groufix/scene.h>` includes everything related to constructing a scene to render.
-This also includes high level constructs such as meshes, materials and manners to manage level of detail.
+This includes high level constructs such as meshes, materials, objects and manners to manage level of detail.

 * `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
-All available containers are `deque`, `list` and `vector`.
+All available containers are `deque`, `list`, `thread_pool` and `vector`.
 Replace the asterisk with one of these names.

 #### Threading